Ollama Integration

 Translating Column to French

-This example demonstrates the utilization of OLLAMA to translate an entire column.
+This example demonstrates using OLLAMA to translate an entire column.

 jspreadsheet(HTMLElement, {